-- The needs of those for whom it would not be reasonably practicable to access education or training provision if no arrangements were made, especially the most vulnerable or socially excluded such as those with SEND. - The distance from the learner's home to establishments of education and training and the journey time. - The cost of transport: support should be targeted to young people who are from low-income families.
+- The distance from the learner's home to establishment of education and training and the journey time.
+A young person may reasonably be expected to travel up to 75 minutes each way to access learning. - The cost of transport: support should be targeted to young people who are from low-income families.
 The council will take into account receipt of 16 to 19 bursary funding, any other awards and parental income. - Preference based on religion or belief. - Alternative means of facilitating attendance at establishments eg cycle or moped schemes, independent travel training.